theecanmole/NZ-provisional-emissions-budget/Readme.md

 ![](CCC-fig5d.png)

 This next chart, 'Figure 7' from the Ministry for the Environment presents what looks like an area chart.
 (Except its actually a barplot of five time intervals.)
 Look at the area underneath the black dashed line of net emissions and the solid red line of a trajectory towards the 2030 emissions target.
 A wedge shaped area of 'additional reductions' is needed to drag the forecast down to the trajectory to the target.
 The area under the trajectory (to the target) is 354 million tonnes of net emissions.
-So the decreases in emissions are squeezed to the later years.

 ![](Fig-7-peb.png)